KRXO-FM

 KRXO-FM (107.7 MHz) is a commercial radio station in Oklahoma City, Oklahoma.
 It is owned by Ty and Tony Tyler's Tyler Media, L.L.C., and it carries a sports radio format.
 The studios are on East Britton Road the northeast side of Oklahoma City.
-KRXO-FM is one of two Tyler Media stations in Oklahoma City that air a sports format, the other being KEBC (which mostly carries the SportsMap Radio Network).
-KRXO-FM has mostly Oklahoma-based sports shows with SportsMap heard late nights and weekends.
+KRXO-FM is one of two Tyler Media stations in Oklahoma City that air a sports format, the other being KEBC (which mostly carries the Vegas Stats & Information Network (VSiN) Radio Network).
+KRXO-FM has mostly Oklahoma-based sports shows with VSiN programming heard late nights and weekends.

 KRXO-FM has an effective radiated power (ERP) of 92,000 watts.
 The transmitter is off Ridgeway Road in Northeast Oklahoma City, amid the towers for other FM and TV stations in the market.
 KRXO-FM broadcasts using HD Radio technology.
 The HD-2 digital subchannel carries a Classic Rock format and feeds FM translator K283BW at 104.5 MHz.
-The HD3 subchannel carries a Spanish Classic Hits format and feeds FM translator K243BJ at 96.5 MHz.
+The HD3 subchannel carries a Spanish adult hits format and feeds FM translator K243BJ at 96.5 MHz.

 History

 Urban AC and Classic Rock

 The station began broadcasting in 1976 with the call letters KAEZ.
 The call sign stood for "Eazy 107" and it played an Urban Adult Contemporary format that included a wide-ranging playlist of R&B, soul, jazz and blues.
 The station played very little hip hop or rap music in the early 1980s.
-KAEZ remained on the air until November 23, 1985, when the station had a fire that silenced the station along with going bankrupt causing the station to be sold to Price Communications.
+KAEZ remained on the air until November 23, 1985, when the station sold to Price Communications and went silent.

-On February 25, 1986, the station returned to air.
-The call sign was changed to KIMY ("My 107.7") and it switched to adult contemporary music.
+On February 25, 1986, the station returned to air as KIMY, and flipped to adult contemporary music as "My 107.7".
 Then on August 7, 1987, it switched to classic rock as KRXO.
 The classic rock format stayed in place for 26 years.